qmk/qmk_firmware/docs/feature_eeprom.md

   }
 }
 ```
-The above function will use the EEPROM config immediately after reading it, to set the default layer's RGB color.
+The above function will use the EEPROM config immediately after reading it to set the default layer's RGB color.
 The "raw" value of it is converted in a usable structure based on the "union" that you created above.

 ```c
 layer_state_t layer_state_set_user(layer_state_t state) {